scientific-python/scientific-python.org/content/summits/developer/2024/_index.md

 Participants will be responsible for attending two or more one-hour video meetings (the planning meetings mentioned above) and for participating in a planning repository via PRs, issues—as both contributors and reviewers.
 There is no heavy top-down structure: participants themselves will organize the work that needs to be done ahead of time.
-They will deciding on topics, divide the work, and schedule the meeting.
+They will decide on topics, divide the work, and schedule the meeting.

 ### Summit Execution